tuanpmt/esp_mqtt/README.md

 MQTT_server_start(1883, 30, 30);
 ```

 The MQTT server will now run in the background and you can connect with any MQTT client.
+Your Arduino project might do other application logic in its loop.
+Let me know, if you need more available APIs to the broker from Adrduino code.

 # Using the Source Code
 The complete functionality is included in the mqtt directory and can be integrated into any NONOS SDK program ("make -f Makefile.orig lib" will build the mqtt code as a C library).
 The broker is started by simply including: